fssa-batch3/meena.subramanian__web_project/README.md

     * Expected result :
         * The user can view the list of available products/items.

-VIEW PRODUCT/ITEM DETAIL : ( COMPLETD )
+VIEW PRODUCT/ITEM DETAIL : ( COMPLETED )
 * Scenario 1: Successfully view product/item details
     * Steps:
         1. Login as a buyer.